"For Beginners"

-The complex subject of Dance Notation is not usually covered in bellydance classes, so if you haven't studied any formal dance notation systems you'll need to make up your own.
-That's what I did, and I'll share my shortcuts with you in this issue.
+The complex subject of Dance Notation is not usually covered in belly dance classes, so if you haven't studied any formal dance notation systems you'll need to make up your own.
+That's what I did, and I'll share my shortcuts with you below.

-You say that you get 'Handouts' in class or at workshops, so why take notes?
+If you get written dance notes from teachers in class or at workshops, you may wonder: why bother to take notes?

-Besides learning actual body movements, if you listen in class you may hear about concepts and ideas that explain why things are done the way they are; notes on costuming; or even cultural and historical information.
 In addition, the mental process of converting your body movements into visual, written notes gives you a more complete learning experience, just like alphabet blocks can help children learn to read.
-The seeds of knowledge falling from your teacher's lips will take root better if you convert them into written form, plus you'll certainly need a method of notation when you're composing at home.
-So it is helpful to take learn how to take dance notes.
+The seeds of knowledge falling from your teacher's lips will take root better if you convert them into written form, plus you'll certainly need a method of notation when you're composing dances at home.
+So it is very helpful to take learn how to take dance notes.

-The Glossary below is from my Dance Combinations page, and I'll include some graphic symbols I use as well.
+This Glossary below is from my Dance Combinations page; and I'll include some graphic symbols I use as well.

 B=Back